nap2000/docs/server-admin-hosted.rst

    Hosted Server

+.. _hosted-security:

 Security
 --------

 The following security controls are provided with the hosted server.
 If you need higher levels of security it is recommended that you install your own version of the server.

+The server is located in a secure data centre managed by AWS and located in Singapore.

 .. csv-table:: Network Firewall
   :header: open port, filtering

-  22, Only allows connections from a single IP address owned by Snap Consulting.
+  22, Used for administration.
+Only allows connections from a single IP address owned by Snap Consulting.
 Logon requires a private certificate owned by Smap.
-  80, Redirected to 443 by the web server
+  80, Used by certbot for certificate renewal.
+Redirected to 443 by the web server 443, All access to the system is via encrypted HTTP
-  443,

 All other ports are blocked for inbound access.